Call Today to Get Started With Your Visa!

 P3 Visa

-The process to apply for the P3 visa requires both the artist(s) or entertainer(s) and their employer or sponsor to submit documentation to the United States government.
+The process to apply for this visa requires both the artist(s) or entertainer(s) and their employer or sponsor to submit documentation to the United States government.
 The steps below outline the application process:

-The first step to apply for the P3 visa requires the applicant’s agent, potential employer, or sponsor file Form I-129, Petition for Nonimmigrant Worker and written consultation from an applicable labor organization appropriate for the P3 visa.
+The first step to apply for this visa requires the applicant’s agent, potential employer, or sponsor to file Form I-129, Petition for Nonimmigrant Worker, and written consultation from an applicable labor organization appropriate for this visa.
 Both of these items must be filed with the United States Citizen and Immigration Services (USCIS).

 Specific Evidence to be Submitted with Form I-129

-The petitioning employer or sponsor must also provide a copy of the oral or written agreement between the employer or sponsor and the P3 visa applicant(s).
+The petitioning employer or sponsor must also provide a copy of the oral or written agreement between the employer or sponsor and this visa applicant(s).

-Evidence must also be submitted that proves that the P3 visa applicant(s) have knowledge and abilities regarding the culturally unique and traditional art forms.
-This includes evidence through affidavits, testimonials, or letters from recognized experts who attest to the P3 visa applicant(s) authenticity and skill in performing, presenting, coaching, or teaching a unique and traditional art form.
-Such evidence must also include the bases for the expert’s knowledge of the P3 visa applicant(s) skills, including the expert’s credentials proving their expertise.
+Evidence must also be submitted that proves that this visa applicant(s) have knowledge and abilities regarding the culturally unique and traditional art forms.
+This includes evidence through affidavits, testimonials, or letters from recognized experts who attest to this visa applicant(s) authenticity and skill in performing, presenting, coaching, or teaching a unique and traditional art form.
+Such evidence must also include the bases for the expert’s knowledge of this visa applicant(s) skills, including the expert’s credentials proving their expertise.

 Once the USCIS receives Form I-129, the employer, agent, or sponsor will receive the following in return: